HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-2 Amplification and Oscillation.md

 Remember when we talked about semiconductors in your Technician studies?
 Now it's time to take a deeper dive into these amazing components.
 As a General class operator, you'll want to understand how transistors and tubes amplify signals to help you communicate over longer distances with clearer signals.

-#### Transistors: Versatile Control Elements
+#### Transistors: The Building Blocks of Amplification

 Transistors might be small, but they're incredibly versatile!
-These semiconductor devices serve as both switches and amplifiers in modern electronics, controlling signals with remarkable precision.
+These semiconductor devices form the foundation of modern electronics, serving as both switches and amplifiers with remarkable precision.
+They perform two primary functions in your radio equipment: switching signals on and off, and amplifying weak signals into stronger ones.
 Let's look at how they work in your radio equipment.

-#### Transistors: The Building Blocks of Amplification

-Transistors are semiconductor devices that form the foundation of modern electronics.
-They serve two primary functions in your radio equipment: switching signals on and off, and amplifying weak signals into stronger ones.

 ##### Bipolar Junction Transistors (BJTs)